KERDI-BOARD by Schluter is one of the best ways to waterproof a shower.

 Some might think this is a bit extreme, but I don’t care because you can never have enough waterproofing.
 I also applied a bead of KERDI-FIX between the small section of KERDI-BOARD and tub.

-Use a 3 inch notched trowel to embed the KERDI-FIX in the tub lip gap.
+Use a 3-inch notched trowel to embed the KERDI-FIX in the tub lip gap.

 You can also use KERDI-FIX to waterproof where the tub spout comes through the KERDI-BOARD.

-I chose to do this method but you can also buy special Schluter tub spout covers.
+We chose to do this method but you can also buy special Schluter tub spout covers.

 The next step is to embed KERDI-BAND into the KERDI-Fix to make the tub to KERDI-BOARD transition 100% waterproof.